datadudes/athena/README.md

 All of this works from the local terminal on your laptop/client machine.
 The only thing Athena needs is either an open port to Impala (for most features) and/or SSH access.

+The bulk of Athena's functionality so far was built with Impala in mind, but expect interaction with other parts of your Hadoop cluster to come in the near future!

 ## Installation & Requirements